 Because finding doctors who will help you safely through medical transition can be difficult, some people use hormones that they obtain from other sources.
 Using hormones without medical guidance is dangerous – it can increase your risk for blood clots, high blood pressure, liver disease, and other serious complications.
 If you use needles to give yourself injections without learning how to do it safely from a nurse or doctor, you could increase your risk for HIV, hepatitis, and other infections.

 You can find support in a lot of places, including:

-- Other transgender people who may share their experience of coming out or transitioning
+- Connecting with other transgender people who may share their experience of coming out or transitioning

 - Transgender support groups at your local LGBTQ community center

 - Cisgender people who are allies to trans people